 The Eco-Leadership Corps

-Explore our 285-acre sanctuary, as well as off-site locations, as you familiarize yourself with the local ecology of the area!
 Understanding the environment around us is the backbone to the Eco-Leadership.
-Use what you learn about the environment to inform and give context to the other primary program goals of the internship!
+Use what you learn on our 285-acre property to inform and give context to the other primary program goals of the internship!

-In the Eco-Leadership Corps, interns undertake a land stewardship project that helps support the conservation initiatives and missions of the Greenwich Audubon!
-Help rebuild boardwalks and clear trails, restore and rehabilitate overgrown sanctuary to support bird conservation, or help plant a garden and native plants on the property!
+As a team, take on a land stewardship project that helps support the conservation initiatives and missions of the Greenwich Audubon Center.
+Help rebuild boardwalks and clear trails, restore and rehabilitate overgrown sanctuary to support bird conservation, or identify and remove invasive plant species.

 Conservation Education is the primary focus of the Eco-Leadership Corps.
-Each week, let out all your creativity as you work in a group to create an original lesson idea, that you will then deliver to our Summer Nature Day Camp groups!
-Last year we had lessons on creating bird beaks to catch specific food, identifying the different parts of a mushroom, pond food webs and more!
+Each week, let out all your creativity as you work in a group to create an original lesson idea, that you will then deliver to our Summer Nature Day Camp groups.
+We have had lessons on creating bird beaks to catch specific food, identifying the different parts of a mushroom, pond food webs and more!